teiniker/teiniker-lectures-practicalsoftwareengineering/continuous-integration/Selenium-SimpleLogin-PageObject/README.txt

 1. Start Web application
 ------------------------
-For testing purposes, we use a simple Web application called "Servlet-SimpleLogin" which can be foud in the web-applications folder.
+For testing purposes, we use a simple Web application called "Servlet-SimpleLogin" which can be found in the web-applications folder.

 $ cd web-applications/Servlet-SimpleLogin
 $ mvn wildfly:run